spl1nes/tmrank/README.md

 ## Contribution

-If you would like to modify the map pack or change the scoring as a more experienced Trackmania player, please feel free to create a pull request for the `maps.csv` file where all the maps and their points are stored.
+If you would like to modify the map pack or change the scoring as a more experienced Trackmania player, please feel free to create a pull request for the `maps.csv` file where all the maps and their points are stored or contact me on [discord](https://discord.com/channels/1062368297728884797/1152204810343424030)

 ## Api